markusweigelt/dfg-viewer/Documentation/Index.rst

 Tip: Use the admin backend module: Settings -> Configure Installation-Wide Options

-Re-Install the DFG-Viewer extension
+Re-Install the DFG-Main extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to reinstall the DFG-Viewer extension, the metadata and structure
+If you want to reinstall the DFG-Main extension, the metadata and structure
 records won't be created a second time.
 To force this, you have to delete the
 entry in table 'sys_registry'.